 Amethyst is safe enough under ultrasonic cleaner, unless it was dyed or had fracture fillings.
 Use warm, soapy water, preferably made from natural ingredients, like our lerak jewelry wash.
 Steam cleaning isn’t recommended.

 Amethyst is a variety of quartz, a mineral stone so abundant it exists amongst sand and dust.
 Amethyst’s purple color comes from the combination of iron and nature’s irradiation.
-Depending on where it’s located, amethyst can come in opaque burgundy or pale lavender.
+The amethyst color ranges from soft lilac haze to deep velvet purple.
+Depending on its origin, amethyst can come in opaque burgundy or pale lavender shades.

 A combination of purple and white quartz, banded together in V-shape lines.
 Since you get both purple and white quartz, you get the best of both worlds.

-Aka prasiolite are rare in nature.
+Also named prasiolite.
+Green amethyst is rare in nature.
 Enough heat for enough time can turn purple amethyst green, and men have worked out how to speed up this process with irradiation.
-A natural prasiolite is pale green in color, and mostly comes from a small mine in Brazil.
+A natural prasiolite is pale green in color, and mostly comes from a single location in Brazil.

 A pinkish lavender to pale lilac shade.
 But it’s neither a pink amethyst nor a light tone purple amethyst.
 The industry has been having trouble pinning down a name unto it because it has incredibly rare chemical properties.
 In a nutshell, it’s a dichroic amethyst with pink body color, but which radiates a purple hue.